sihyunjeon/generators-cmsdaslpc2024/_episodes/02-particle_level.md

 teaching: 10
 exercises: 20
 questions:
-- "Why do we need to do parton showering?"
+- "Why do we need parton shower?"
-- "How are simulated samples created in CMS?"
+- "How do we produce NanoGEN samples"
 objectives:
-- "Generate particle level samples in standard CMS data formats"
+- "Perform parton shower with LHE file as an input"
+- "Perform parton shower with gridpack as an input"
-- "Inspect GEN and NanoGEN files"
+- "Inspect generator level information using NanoGEN files"
 keypoints:
-- "Pythia8 is the main tool used for parton showering in CMS"
+- "Pythia8 is the main tool used for parton showering in CMS" #FIXME
-- "Events are unphysical before running hadronization and parton showering"
+- "Events are not physical if it did not go through parton shower"
 - "CMS detector simulation is the slowest part of the simulation chain, NanoGEN is a convenient shortcut to do quick physics studies"
 - "Proper determination of the qcut is important for samples with additional partons included in the matrix element"
 ---